 Innovation and Creativity permeate the pages of business books and internet storytelling.

-I know from work with client companies that the cry for "Innovation!" and "Creative Solutions!" is a loud one.
+I know from my work with client companies that the cry for "Innovation!" and "Creative Solutions!" is a loud one.
 I'm not sure that everyone has the same definition or really understands the distinct subsets of Creativity that individuals can offer.

 Here is a way to begin to distinguish among Three Unique Creative Talents: